michaellee/old-michaelsoolee.com/_posts/2014-05-27-making-dollars.md

+---
+layout: post
-> I'm having a good day because I'm making dollars.
+title: "I'm having a good day because I'm making dollars"
+date: 2014-05-27
+categories: life
+---

 While waiting for my breakfast order the other day at Panera Bread, I was greeted by a guy who had just walked out of the back with some clean dishes.